 Launching a fintech company now means responding to the pressing needs of millions of potential users and getting the attention startups rarely receive on other markets.

-Building a fintech app will also be easier in 2021.
+Building a fintech app will also be easier these days.
 Developers gain more expertise in designing this kind of software, and more specialized toolkits to integrate third-party products are released regularly.
 Programmers can also seek advice from fintech consulting services to get an idea of the inner workings of financial systems.

 Furthermore, banks and governmental institutions in most countries support the digitalization of the finance industry and have gradually started tailoring their services and activities to help fintech businesses prosper.